 Produced by Yubico, a YubiKey is a multifactor authentication device that delivers a unique password every time it's activated by an end user.
 Using their USB connector, end users simply press on the YubiKey hard token to emit a new, one-time password (OTP) to securely log into their accounts.
 Security is assured, as all YubiKey validation occurs within the Okta Cloud.
 As such, Okta guarantees Okta-level quality of service and uptime for YubiKey authentication.

 The steps in this section pertain to YubiKey in OTP mode.
-YubiKey also supports U2F and depending on the key series, WebAuthn (MFA).
+To use YubiKey as a biometric authenticator, see WebAuthn (MFA).